rishabh1jain1/temp/README.md

   - You need to start three servers - Django Server, Redis-server and Django_rq server and **keep them running**.
 You can either use 3 different terminal sessions, or use tmux o nohup.

- 1. Starting Django server
+  1. Starting Django server using the command
   > python manage.py runserver

   This will, by default, start the server at *127.0.0.1:8000*.
 If you want to start it at the IP address of your machine, use
   > python manage.py runserver 0.0.0.0:8000

   2. Starting Redis Server

+  - Start the server using the command,
   > redis-server

   3. Starting Django_rq server

     1. Please ensure that the redis-server is already running before you start RQ server.

     2. Before starting this server, please source the openstack-rc file in this terminal/session.
 This is needed by Packer.
 Enter the API key when asked, instead of entering horizon password.

     > source `<openstack-rc.sh>`

-   3/.
-Start the server using
+    3. Start the server using
      > python manage.py rqworker default

 Everything should be up and running.